ikt32/GTAVBasicModdingGuide/README.md

 If you recognize any of these and don't exactly know why these are there, start out from scratch.

-# Must-haves
+# Essentials
 GTA V mods roughly exist in two distinct categories: resource mods and scripts.
 You'll need a couple of things to get this to work!

 * [ScriptHookV](http://www.dev-c.com/gtav/scripthookv/) enabled scripts for GTA V.
 * [OpenIV](http://openiv.com/) enables modifying archives and adding archives.
-* [ScriptHookVDotNet](https://github.com/crosire/scripthookvdotnet/releases) enables scripts written in .NET languages.
+* Optional: [ScriptHookVDotNet](https://github.com/crosire/scripthookvdotnet/releases) enables scripts written in .NET languages.
 It relies on ScriptHookV.
+* Optional: [RAGE Plugin Hook](https://ragepluginhook.net/) is like ScriptHookVDotNet, but works standalone and uses a custom launcher for the game.

 Download the archives or installers from the websites.

-Installation: Basically just follow the instructions!
+Installation: Follow the READMEs!
 * ScriptHookV: Open the archive, extract the files inside the bin folder to your GTA V root.
 * ScriptHookVDotNet: Open the archive, extract `ScriptHookVDotNet.asi` and `ScriptHookVDotNet2.dll` to your GTA V root.
 * OpenIV: Run the installer.